MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/voice-mail-settings-missing-from-options.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# Voice mail settings are missing from the Options pane in Outlook on the web in Office 365
+# Voice mail settings are missing from the Options pane in Outlook on the web in Microsoft 365

 _Original KB number:_ &nbsp; 3216404